Where Will My Massage or Bodywork Session Take Place?

 You and the practitioner will discuss the desired outcome of your session.
-This will determine which parts of your body require massage.
-A typical full body session will include work on your back, arms, legs, feet, hands, head, neck, shoulders, Abdomen, face and scalp.
-You will not be touched on or near your genitals (male or female) or breasts (female).
+This will determine which parts of your body require manual therapy.
+A typical full body session will include work on your back, arms, legs, feet, hands, head, neck, shoulders, abdomen, face and scalp.
+You will not be touched on or near your genitals or breasts.

 What Should I Do During the Massage or Bodywork Session?

 Make yourself comfortable.
-The therapist will either gently move you or tell you what is needed throughout the session (such as lifting your arm).
+The therapist will either gently move you or tell you what is needed throughout the session (such as lifting your arm, or asking you to move your body).
 Many people just close their eyes and completely relax.
 This is your time!

 Are There Any Medical Conditions That Would Make Massage or Bodywork Inadvisable?

 Yes.
 That’s why it’s imperative that, before you begin your session, you fill out a heath history form.
 It is very important that you inform the practitioner of any health problems or medications you are taking.
 If you are under a doctor’s care, it is strongly advised that you receive a written recommendation for massage or bodywork prior to any session.
 Your practitioner may require a recommendation or approval from your doctor.